lightstep/terraform-opentelemetry-dashboards/collector-dashboards/otel-collector-dashboard/README.md

 The dashboard can be used to detect data loss, CPU/Memory saturation and details about data ingestion.
 A HATS (Hourly Active Time Series) graph is also included to monitor the effect of the ingested metrics.

 For a more in-depth recommendation on how to monitor and alert on the OpenTelemetry Collector, please refer to [its docs](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/monitoring.md).

+# Dashboard Addons

+OpenTelemetry Collector is a very extensible system in which one can define a specific set of receivers, processors and exporters to be enabled.
+Dashboards Addons are a way to customize this dashboad with charts that are specific for enabled components.

+## Available Dashboard Addons

+### Prometheus Receiver

+Name: `prometheus`

+Purpose: charts for monitoring [prometheus-receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusreceiver) performance.